dbmi-pitt/xmeso-TermExtractor/README.md

 -- Running the code --
 Use python to execute the __main__ method in TermExtractor.py The output will contain different messages depending on the codes extracted from i2b2.
+You can ignore these messages, they merely provide extra information about the processing.

 "Found new category.
 Loading terms for category: XXXX" this indicates the code found a new category of i2b2 terms to load.